highcharts-for-python/highcharts-maps/docs/api/_handling_defaults.rst

 ``undefined`` (missing or otherwise not specified), which is different from the JavaScript value of ``null``.

-While my Pythonic instinct is to:
+While our Pythonic instinct is to:

   * indicate those default values explicitly in the **Highcharts for Python** code as keyword argument defaults, and